top of page

 Final Thoughts

 GI diseases are common, but they are not something to ignore.
 With early recognition, proper veterinary care, and thoughtful nutrition, most cats can live comfortable, healthy lives.
+If you ever have questions about your kitten’s digestion, behavior, or diet, don’t hesitate to reach out.

 🐾 Healthy tummies = happy cats.